As a business founded and almost entirely run by women, we explore the irrefutable facts that show that women do it better…

 - Women have a larger appetite for growth

-Obviously some substantial claims here – if you want to read the full article it’s here.
+Obviously some substantial claims here – if you want to read the full article you can find it on their website.
 In the UK the odds are severely stacked up against women.
 An article in Forbes reports that men are 86% more likely than women to secure venture capital funding and 56% more likely to win the backing of an angel investor.
 Women consistently receive fewer and smaller business bank loans and they tend to be charged more (HOW?!).
 Disturbingly, just 9% of UK start-up funding goes to women-run businesses.

 So we raise a rallying call to all women out there who have a great idea, who created a good thing and want to share it, who think they can’t do it, who put barriers in the way… just do it.
 Here at Title Media we have not won our well-earned position without a fight, but we are living proof that it IS possible.